 Wellkerma, like many villages in Liberia, grows corn, peanuts and various fruits and vegetables.
 Many of the residents, through WAI training, have begun working in beekeeping.
 Some individuals have begun to profit from the work.

 The town of Ganta is believed by many to be the breadbasket of Liberia.
 The delegation visited a village that has seen growth in many areas thanks to the hard work of both men and women.

 “I am a widow with 11 children and I began working on my own garden from what I learned with the WAI training,” said Jannet Kollie.
 “We are able to eat from the garden and sell some of the vegetables for money.”

 “I believe that all of the hope you have given us is changing lives,” said James Gbozee.
 “I have five children who were not in school.
-Now, I am able to send all of them to get an education.
+Now, I can send all of them to get an education.
 Lives are changing and if you come back, you will see the difference.”

 Presbyterian Disaster Assistance, Self-Development of People and the Presbyterian Hunger Program are jointly responsible for WAI in Sierra Leone and Liberia.
 Representatives from the ministries say they are encouraged by what they saw at all five Liberian villages over the course of the week.

-Many of the young people in the villages spoke of their desires to pursue an education.
-Some want to be teachers or farmers, others seeking to become mechanical engineers or doctors.
-One even stated he wishes to become a senator.
+Many of the young people in the villages spoke of their desire to pursue an education.
+Some want to be teachers or farmers, and others want to become mechanical engineers or doctors.
+One said he wishes to become a senator.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.